Saleha-m14/Unique-Beauty/README.md

   - ### Administrator
     - As a website admin, I can log in to admin panel using the super user.
     - As a website admin, I can view the products and categories so that I can make changes to them.
-    - As an Admin, I want each product to have the Shop Now and View buttons so that they can be added to the bag or the product detail is viewed.
+    - As an Admin, I want each product to have the Shop Now and View buttons so that they can be added to the bag or the product detail is view.
+    - As an admin, I want the user to have the ability to add reviews to a product so that I can read the user's reviews.
+    - As an admin, I want the website to have a contact form that the user can fill in to contact with site admin.

   - ### First Time User
     - As a first time user, I want to view the website homepage and find information about Unique Beauty.